wasp-os/wasp-os/docs/appguide.rst

 Applications that can be loaded, changed, adapted and remixed by the user are what **really** distinguishes a smart watch from a "feature watch"[#]_.
-In other words if we want a watch built around a tiny microcontroller to be sufficiently "smart" then it has to be all about the applications.
+In other words if we want a watch built around a tiny microcontroller to be "smart" then it has to be all about the applications.

 This guide will help you get started writing applications for wasp-os.
 Have fun!